sayan0506/SETI-Radio-Astronomy-Data-Classification-Using-CNN-Based-Model/README.md

 The details of entire data pre-processing, model training and implementation can be found in the python notebook [**code**](https://github.com/sayan0506/SETI-radio-signal-classification-using-CNN-based-model/blob/master/SETI_radio_signal_classification_using_CNN.ipynb).
 The notebook was implemented in [Google Collab](https://colab.research.google.com/).

-The trained model parameters can be found in [Weights](https://github.com/sayan0506/SETI-Radio-Astronomy-Data-Classification-Using-CNN-Based-Model/tree/master/Weights_file).
+The saved model can be found in [Weights](https://github.com/sayan0506/SETI-Radio-Astronomy-Data-Classification-Using-CNN-Based-Model/tree/master/Weights_file).
+The parameter file is too large to upload.

 * **Resources:**
 1.   https://github.com/setiquest/ml4seti